oz-cloudtools-meetup/show-your-emotions-with-rekognition/README.md

  - Give the command below to upload the image to the s3 bucket
     ```bash
     # Parameter -i followed by path to the image and -b followed by the bucket name are required
+    # E.g. python3 upload_to_s3.py -i raw_image.jpg -b rekognition-workshop-simon

     python3 upload_to_s3.py -i <image_name> -b <bucket_name>
     ```